The length of a minimal synchronizing word and the \v{C}erny conjecture

 \section{Abstract}

-A word $w$ is called a synchronizing word of deterministic finite automaton (DFA) if $w$ sends all states of the automaton to a unique state.
-In 1964, Jan \v{C}erny discovered a sequence of $n$-state complete DFA possessing a minimal synchronizing word of length $(n-1)^2$.
-The \v{C}erny conjecture claims that it is also the upper bound on the length of such a word for a complete DFA.
-The problem has motivated great and constantly growing number of investigations and generalizations and together with the Road Coloring problem is considered as a most fascinating old problem in the theory of finite automata.
+A word $w$ of letters on edges of underlying graph $\Gamma$ of deterministic finite automaton (DFA) is called synchronizing if $w$ sends all states of the automaton to a unique state.

+J. \v{C}erny discovered in 1964 a sequence of $n$-state complete DFA possessing a minimal synchronizing word of length $(n-1)^2$.

+The hypothesis, well known today as the \v{C}erny conjecture, claims that it is also precise upper bound on the length of such a word for a complete DFA.
+The hypothesis was formulated in 1966 by Starke.
+The problem has motivated great and constantly growing number of investigations and generalizations.